Relintai/pandemonium_engine_docs/usage/navigation/real_time_navigation_3d.md

 Pathfinding in a 3D environment is crucial for many games, it's commonly how non directly controlled characters or entities find their way around an environment.
-Godot provides several nodes for this purpose:
+Pandemonium provides several nodes for this purpose:

 -  `Navigation( Navigation )` (deprecated)
 -  `NavigationMeshInstance( NavigationMeshInstance )`